acodrst/text-model-dot/README.md

 # Text Model to Dot

-This module translates stacked graph text format to dot.
-For a example applications, see [Triples Pub](https://github.com/acodrst/triples.pub) and [Adaptive Analysis](https://github.com/acodrst/adaptiveanalysis.org) on GitHub.
+This module translates Graph Stack text format models dot.
+For an introduction to Graph Stack format, see [Triples Pub](https://github.com/acodrst/triples.pub).
+For live application example and tutorial, see [Adaptive Analysis](https://github.com/acodrst/adaptiveanalysis.org).

+The example.txt file is a multi-level model including both material and data flow.